Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 Your Online Briefing

 After you book, we'll send you an email with available times for a video call.
-This is your chance to discuss yoga experience, any injuries or conditions, and what you hope to gain from the two days.
+This is your chance to discuss your yoga experience, any injuries or conditions, and what you hope to gain from the two days.
 We'll cover what to bring, what to expect, and answer every question.

 Your Retreat, Your Way